Last updated: 3 July 2026

 Previously, getting this comprehensive security stack meant upgrading your entire organisation to E5.
 For a 50-person business, that is the difference between $1,900 and $3,000 per month.
 The new bundle gives E3 customers a middle path: enterprise-grade security without paying for every E5 feature.

 Industry analysts estimate the Security + Intune bundle will sit between $12 and $15 per user per month on top of E3.
 That represents a potential 30 to 40 per cent saving compared to upgrading to E5.
-For organisations that need advanced security and data governance but do not use every E5 feature, this is worth a serious look.
+For organisations that need advanced security and data governance but do not use every E5 feature, this is worth a serious look at your next renewal.

-Microsoft has announced that Security Copilot will be included with all Microsoft 365 E5 subscriptions.
+Microsoft has confirmed that Security Copilot is included with all Microsoft 365 E5 subscriptions.
 Security Copilot is an AI-powered assistant that integrates into Microsoft Defender, Entra, Intune, and Purview.
-E5 customers will receive 400 Security Compute Units per month for every 1,000 licenced users.
-Rollout has already begun for some tenants and will continue over the coming months.
+E5 customers receive 400 Security Compute Units per month for every 1,000 licenced users.
+Rollout is continuing across tenants over the coming months.

-With Business Basic and Business Standard both going up while Business Premium holds steady, the maths is changing.
+With Business Basic and Business Standard both up while Business Premium holds steady, the maths has changed.
 Business Premium includes everything in Business Standard plus:

 |---|---|---|